sass/sass/proposal/package-importer.d.ts.md

 }
 ```

 ## Semantics

-This proposal defines a new importer that implementations should make available.
-It will be disabled by default.
-The loader will handle URLs:
+This proposal defines the requirements for Package Importers written by users or provided by implementations.
+It is a type of [Filesystem Importer] and will handle non-canonical URLs:

 - with the scheme `pkg`
 - followed by a package name
 - optionally followed by a path, with path segments separated with a forward
   slash.

-### Resolving a `pkg:` URL

-The `pkg importer` will provide a method to canonicalize a `pkg:` URL, and
-extend the implementation's existing File Importer.
+The package name will often be the first path segment, but the importer should
+take into account any conventions in the environment.
+For instance, Node.js
+supports scoped package names, which start with `@` followed by 2 path segments.

+[filesystem importer]: ../spec/modules.md#filesystem-importer

 ### Platform-Specific Semantics